chockenberry/Provisioning/README.md

 Provisioning
 ============

-A QuickLook plug-in for .mobileprovision files
+A Quick Look plug-in for .mobileprovision files

 A ZIP file with the latest version can be [downloaded from the Releases page](https://github.com/chockenberry/Provisioning/releases).

+If you want to copy information from the Quick Look preview, you need to [change a hidden Finder preference](http://www.macworld.com/article/1164668/select_and_copy_text_within_quick_look_previews.html) using the command line:

+	$ defaults write com.apple.finder QLEnableTextSelection -bool TRUE
+	$ killall Finder

 Project Notes
 -------------